Want the perfect workout program?Take Quiz

 The best strength training program is the one that suits your level of fitness, movement skill, and schedule.

-When going through the “best strength programs” below, all of which are proven models, take your level, skill and schedule into consideration.
+When going through the “best strength programs” below, all of which are proven models, take your level, skill, schedule, and body type into consideration.
 If you are a novice, you obviously want something basic.
 If you only have 3 days a week that you know you can commit to, then choose a 3 day per week plan.
 If you are an ectomorph who struggles with putting muscle mass on, you want a routine that emphasizes strength.

 On the whole, the best strength training program is the one that suits you best and that you can stay consistent with.